janetbaby/janet-blog/_posts/2024-08-06-visualize-your-financial-data-in-power-bi.md

 Embed reports – Intranet portals or Microsoft Teams

+---

-Limitations and Considerations
+## Limitations and Considerations

-While Power BI is powerful, be mindful of:
+- _While Power BI is powerful, be mindful of:_

-❗ Data model size limits (especially in Power BI Pro) ❗ Performance issues with large or poorly cleaned datasets ❗ Ensuring data governance and version control
+- ❗ Data model size limits (especially in Power BI Pro)
+- ❗ Performance issues with large or poorly cleaned datasets
+- ❗ Ensuring data governance and version control
-❗ Proper DAX usage to avoid incorrect measures
+- ❗ Proper DAX usage to avoid incorrect measures

 Advanced users can overcome these by using Power BI Premium, Azure Synapse, or Paginated Reports for large datasets.

+---

-Conclusion
+## Conclusion

 Power BI empowers finance professionals to move beyond spreadsheets and build dynamic, visually rich dashboards that provide deeper insights, faster.
 Whether you're monitoring cash flow, evaluating budgets, or preparing boardroom presentations, Power BI turns your financial data into a powerful decision-making tool.

 With real-time data refreshes, custom KPIs, and interactive visuals, Power BI becomes a central hub for financial intelligence in any organization.

+---